Tattoos have been a part of self-expression and a sign of belonging for centuries.

 We can now address the question “How are tattoos removed?”.
 The ink of your tattoo has light absorption properties, which make it possible for the laser to break down the ink.
 The broken-down waste is not absorbed into your bloodstream and is disposed of in the same way all other waste in the human body is disposed of.

 If it occurs to you that not all tattoos are removed as easily as others, you’d be correct.
 Larger designs will of course take a greater number of sessions to remove.
 You might be surprised to know that having multiple colours, particularly paler colours can require additional sessions, as the removal process is a bit more complicated when the contrast of the ink to your skin is low.

 Age and locations near a greater number of blood vessels both help in the easier breakdown of the tattoo.
-An already faded design near a blood vessel rich area like the neck or such would be quickly broken down and absorbed by the underlying vessels.
-For those of us unsure of our designs may want to spare a thought on ‘how are tattoos removed?’ to ease your discomfort should you decide to undo your tattoo.
+An already faded design near a blood vessel-rich area like the neck or such would be quickly broken down and absorbed by the underlying vessels.
+Those of us unsure of our designs may want to spare a thought on ‘how are tattoos removed?’ to ease your discomfort should you decide to undo your tattoo.